tomas-fryza/avr-course/Labs/08-i2c/README.md

 ### Version: SimulIDE

 1. Program an application that communicates with memory modules using the I2C bus.
 Store random data in the first ten address positions of the first and second memory modules.
-Then copy 5 values from the first memory to the third and another 5 values from the second memory to the third.
+Then copy 5 values from the first memory to the third and another 5 values from the second memory to the third one.
 Send the first ten values from each memory module to the UART.

 ### Version: Real hardware

-2. Extend the humidity/temperature application, use the RTC/EEPROM module and read second/minute values from RTC DS3231 device, and send them via UART to PuTTY SSH Client.
+2. Extend the humidity/temperature application, use the RTC/EEPROM module and read second and minute values from RTC DS3231 device, and send them via UART to PuTTY SSH Client.
 According to the [DS3231 manual](../../Docs/ds3231_manual.pdf), the internal RTC registers have the following structure.

    | **Address** | **Bit 7** | **Bits 6:4** | **Bits 3:0** |
    | :-: | :-: | :-: | :-: |